 Car Rentals are provided by Avis, Budget, Alamo, Enterprise, Hertz, and National brands.
 Car rental counters are on the ground level between Concourse C and B. Though BHM Airport is located only 5 miles from downtown, carefully look for I-20 West signage to conveniently reach Downtown.
 Taxis: The taxi stand is on the lower level, just outside the baggage claim.
 Airport to downtown Birmingham costs around $15.
 Airport eShuttle (205-702-4566) service is available to/from downtown hotels.
 Shuttle From Atlanta: In case you can’t get a flight into Birmingham, Atlanta Shuttle (205-591-7770) from Atlanta International Airport is a viable option.
 Shuttle ticket booths are on the lower level near the baggage claim area.

 Crescent: Washington-Richmond-Raleigh-Charlotte-Atlanta-Birmingham-New Orleans

 Birmingham Freeway Network is the junction of four freeways and a major highway, making it convenient from all points in the Southeast.
-Birmingham is only a 2.5 hour drive west of Atlanta on I-20 Freeway.
+Birmingham is only a 2.5-hour drive west of Atlanta on the I-20 Freeway.
 The roadways are well maintained, with I-459 Freeway being a cut above and at times scenic.
 Traffic from the airport is moderate during commute hours.
 For your return, arrive at the airport at least 60 minutes before your flight.